InnovAnon-Inc/HafrenHaver/README.md

 Color palettes as a function of base frequency, scale, and brainwave: the formula for synesthesia.

-The above subprojects are the requirements for the pre-alpha release.
-The alpha release will actually have sound.
+The above subprojects are the requirements for the pre-alpha release: Tuning the Yellow Bell The alpha release will actually have sound.

 TODO